Sairamakula1999/Wallace_Sklansky/README.md

 </p>

 ## Circuit Design
-In this instead of approaching a circuit in a conventional  manner, every alternate stages are inverted to remove extraneous inverters which saves area by a lot and use of sklansky increases performance of circuit by a lot.
-So, in this we have tried to get best of both worlds like min area by decreasing no. transistors and less propagation delay by wallace with sklansky parallel prefix adder.
-Here we have only used cmos based approach, if transmission gate or pass transistor logic are also considered/used then the transistors can be further reduced.
+Instead of approaching a circuit in a conventional manner, every alternate stage is inverted to remove extraneous inverters which save area by a lot, and the use of Sklansky increases the performance of the circuit by a lot.
+In this, we have tried to get the best of both worlds like min area by decreasing no. transistors and less propagation delay by Wallace with Sklansky parallel prefix adder.
+Here we have only used CMOS based approach, if transmission gate or pass transistor logic are also considered/used then the transistors can be further reduced.

 Partial products are generated using nand gates which decreased no.of transistors required by a lot.
 Using conventional and gate we may require 6(transistors for a single and gate) x 16(partial products)= 96 transistors. but in our approach we may require 16(partial products) x  nand(4 transistors) + inverter(2 transistors) x 5(inverted since they are used for not the first stage after partial products but for a second stage.
 So, one has to make them inverted again to maintain polarity) = 74 transistors.
 So nearly 22 transistors save in this stage only.
 <p align="center">